jaysoo/jaysoo.ca/_posts/2015-09-26-typed-react-and-redux.markdown

 Say I have this function defined below.

 {% highlight js %}
+// The | here denotes a union type, which will be covered later in this post.
-const doSomething = (x: number | string | CustomClass, options?: Options): void => {
+// options? means the second parameter is not required. const doSomething = (x: number | string | CustomClass, options?: Options): void => {
   // ...
 };